 The first step is....to not panic.

-Chances are, your Cocker Spaniel has brought these pesky little parasites into your home so your first priority will be to treat your dog for fleas as he's likely the source of the fleas in the house.
+Your Cocker Spaniel has probably brought these pesky little parasites into your home on his coat.
+So, your first priority will be to treat your dog for fleas as he's likely the source of the fleas in the house.

-You certainly won't remove them all in one day because the eggs, pupa and larvae are all developing at different rates.
-Each day you vacuum you'll be able to pick up those that have hatched overnight until you've eliminated them all.
+You certainly won't remove them all in one day because the eggs, pupa and larvae develop at different rates.
+Each day you vacuum, you'll be able to pick up those hatched overnight until you've eliminated them all.

 Pay extra attention to areas where your dog likes to lie, sleep or play.

-Now you need to spray the rest of your home to kill any remaining dog fleas and prevent eggs, larvae and pupa developing any further.
+Step 2 is to spray the rest of your home to kill any remaining dog fleas and prevent eggs, larvae and pupa from developing further.

-Your vet will be able to recommend a treatment safe for use in the home.
+Your vet can recommend a treatment safe for use in the home.

-Treat your carpets and floors, paying particular attention to cracks between floorboards, skirting boards, and just underneath the outer edges of your furniture.
+Whichever you decide to use, you must treat your carpets, floors, and furniture.
+Pay particular attention to cracks between floorboards, skirting boards, and just underneath the outer edges of your furniture.